What are employee expectations?

 More workplace flexibility

-In some countries, working from home wasn’t even an option for most organizations and employees, but it had to become a reality.
-While remote work doesn’t appeal to everyone, organizations must anticipate that employees expect more flexible workplace policies in the future.
+In some countries, working from home wasn’t even an option for most organisations and employees, but it had to become a reality.
+While remote work doesn’t appeal to everyone, organisations must anticipate that employees expect more flexible workplace policies in the future.
 This includes options to work from home several days a week or letting employees tailor their workdays around their schedules.

 Greater connection with colleagues

 One positive thing to come out of the pandemic was a sense of togetherness and more cross-cultural and global collaboration than ever before.
 We need to sustain this momentum, and employees now expect to be working with globally dispersed people in different time zones.

 The business implications of future employee expectations are exciting.
 Diverse, inclusive workplaces where employees feel they belong are more productive, reputable and far better at retaining talent.
 At the same time, those that include great wellbeing programs ensure reduced healthcare costs and the future health of employees, and the greater connectivity we’re seeing means there’s a wide, global talent pool to work with and recruit from.

 It’s important not only to meet your employees’ current expectations but also to prepare for future ones.
 So…